Temporary Urgency Change Petition

-On December 14, 2022, the Division of Water Rights issued an order that approved the requested changes of the TUCPs with various terms and conditions including fisheries habitat and water quality monitoring.
-The order will remain in effect through June 11, 2023.
+On October 31, 2024, the Division of Water Rights issued an order that approved the requested changes of the TUCPs with various terms and conditions including fisheries habitat and water quality monitoring.
+The order will remain in effect until April 30, 2025.

 Minimum in-stream flow background: